HardisonCo/.github/international/el-salvador/sv-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with sv_Health systems in El Salvador.
+This document outlines how HMS-CUR is integrated with sv-health systems in El Salvador.